tuminoid/kubelogin-poc/README.md

       - '/device/callback'
 ```

-and the [kubelogin config](./kubeconfig.device-code.example) in kubeconfig needs
+and the kubeconfig should look like:
-to look like:

 ```yaml
 - name: oidc